-The County of Monroe IDA, and the Village entered into various property tax abatement programs for the purpose of Economic Development.
+The County of Monroe IDA, and the Village entered into one property tax abatement programs for the purpose of Economic Development.
 As a result, the Village property tax revenue was reduced \$22,459.47.
-The Village received \$4,270 in payments in lieu of taxes.
+Payment in lieu of taxes to be received is \$4,270.